bercowskya/NEUBIAS-Porto2019/README.md

     conda install -c pyviz pyviz

 Some packages may again be downgraded with the installation of PyViz, and that is ok.
-Next, to configure JupyterLab, we need to install [node.js](https://nodejs.org/).
+Next, to configure Jupyter Notebook, we need to install [node.js](https://nodejs.org/).

     conda install nodejs